Kietpawpan/infoX/README.md

 # Version History
 **v1.2.2**
-This is a minor updated version
+This version is a minor updated version
 1. Trained decision tree to #6407212208 (dtb): Solution 1.5.1.1.2
-2. Added Solution x
+2. Trained decision tree to #6407212232 (dtb): Solution 1.5.2.2

 **v1.2.1**
 - Work on Windows 10 both 2018 and 2021 editions